 Finding ingredients in season can be a fun process, especially if you like going to the grocery store as much as I do!
 Which is actually not as many people as I would have originally thought.
 But here are some easy tools to make finding your local options a little breezier.

-- Seasonal Food Guide is an awesome resource for figuring out what is readily available near you!
+This is an awesome resource for figuring out what is readily available near you!
 Super easy interface and photo specific resource index in a nice grid.
 I love a good grid.

-- Local Food Directories is the national farmer’s market directory where you can search markets in every state.
+This is the national farmer’s market directory where you can search markets in every state.
 Not a very intuitive platform but the information is definitely there.

-- Local Harvest gives a great overview of the CSA process and has a great tool to find a local CSA.
+This gives a great overview of the CSA process and has a great tool to find a local CSA.

 Seasonally focused cooking is a practice is mindfulness and creativity.
 When possible, challenge yourself to find out where your groceries are grown and produced.
 Try to make your dollars stretch locally!